keremtiryaki/anyPicParse141/README.md

 # To reproduce NSInternalInconsistencyException 'attempt to delete row 10 from section 0 which only contains 1 rows before the update'

-Follow all ios setup and run the project publish more than 10 photo with your demo.
+Follow all ios setup and run the project.
+Also Publish more than 10 photo with your demo.
 After all of publishing 'load more' button is throwing the exception.

 [parse \[PFQueryTableViewController loadNextPage\] bug report link](https://developers.facebook.com/bugs/821437467878353)